0cirius0/Subdomains-Tracker/README.md

 ### Note:
 If you found any error while running the script do let me know through raising an issue on github, I'll try to help as much as I can.

+- Do check that subjack is correctly installed and GO directory is present in the PATH variable.